Dewalt-arch/pimpmykali/README.md

   - sudo ./pimpmykali.sh
   - For a new kali vm, run menu option N

-# Revision 1.2.6 - GoWitness Precompiled Binary - Installed
+# Revision 1.2.6 - GoWitness Binary - Installed
   - Gowitness Precompiled binary is downloaded and installed to /usr/bin/gowitness
     - checks for google-chrome installation, if not installed, install it
     - installs gowitness precompiled binary to /usr/bin/gowitness

 # Revision 1.2.5 - Downgrade MSF to 5 re-enabled
   - Downgrade from MSF 6 to 5 has been re-enabled